Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

 Foghorn has a new SFX.
 Skelecogs have new sound effects, the old ones were not as good.
 Changed gag UI and some street textures.

+Toontown Mystery: Update 3.1
+Fixed conveyorbelt speed from 40 to 15, hopefully it's slow enough now, but still a bit fast.
+Modified Carebot facilities music to sound a bit more dramatic.